Image tracing: Example

 On the right is an illustration showing the operation of the radula in mollusks.
-The upper portion is mostly a one-pen-width filled outline diagram, but it has a mesh gradient fill along the bottom of the shell and along the bottom of food.
+The upper portion is mostly a one-pen-width filled outline diagram, but it has a mesh gradient fill along the bottom of the shell and along the bottom of the food.
 It also has some artistic brushes on the upper left of the shell.
 The bottom portion of the illustration has four line weights and some small characters; the color fill is simple except for a gradient at the jagged lines.

 The 531×879 pixel image was traced; 50 colors were used.
-Most (if not all) lines were lost; they were turned into black regions, and their effective line widths vary.
-The black outline around the blue food in upper part disappeared.
+Most (if not all) lines were lost; they were turned into black regions, and their effective line widths varied.
+The black outline around the blue food in the upper part disappeared.
 The gradient fills and brushed spots were lost to color quantization/posterization; some brush spots disappeared.
 Some letters survived the vectorization with distortion, but most letters were discarded.
 Losing the letters is not a big issue; post conversion editing would want to delete the annotation and replace it with text rather than curves.
-Thin lines crossing at a shallow angle made filled regions, and intersecting outlines of filled region became confused; see lower right corner.
+Thin lines crossing at a shallow angle made filled regions, and intersecting outlines of filled regions became confused; see lower right corner.
 The tracing also has some odd features.
-Many black outlines touch, so they become a large, complicated, object rather than just outlines for specific regions.
-Instead of just background, a rectangular white region separates the two outlined rectangles.
+Many black outlines touch, so they become large, complicated, objects rather than just outlines for specific regions.
+Instead of just a background, a rectangular white region separates the two outlined rectangles.
 The objects labeled op, rp, and rr are not simple layered shapes; the desired result would have rr overlaid by rp which is overlaid by op.